Get Certified.

 Emergency Medical Responder

-Duration: 80-120 hours.
+Duration: 80-120 hours (based on jurisdiction).
 Flexible scheduling options.

 Prerequisite